shuyang-stat/multilevelMatching/cran-comments.md

 This is a resubmission.
 In this version I have:

 * edited the roxygen2 documentation with correct LaTeX variable definition
+* added DOI information to the reference in the Description.

 ## Test environments
 * local OS X install, R 3.4.3